 I decided to cultivate this ‘good energy’ like prana or qi, and began to breathe mindfully fanning the flame.
 Then like Alice I would feel myself grow taller and lighter, my senses sharpening.
 I saw the tiny puddles of sun illuminating the incandescent ferns on the forest floor, the tumbling whirling activity of insects and bees, I could hear in sharp relief the songs of the birds, and the sounds of the wind as it rippled through leaves.
 And all this beauty filled me further, leading at moments to a kind of ecstasy.

 Reconnecting with nature is an important tenet of “deep ecology”—the idea it will take more than environmental laws to achieve true sustainability.
-We need to re-establish our personal connection with the earth.
+Before ecological healing can occur, we need to re-establish our personal connection with the earth.

 I see my work with plants, herbalism and wildcrafting as a methodology for coming into conscious alignment with the numinous cycles of growth, death and regeneration that drive all life on this planet.
-The ‘force that through the green fuse drives the flower’ flows through me as well.
-This union with the essential nature of reality – ananda, or divine bliss – gives me the spiritual backbone I need to stand strong.
+The ‘force that through the green fuse drives the flower’ flows through all of us.
+Awakening to this union with the essential nature of reality – ananda, or divine bliss – gives me the spiritual backbone I need to stand strong.

-In my last card reading my work with yoga was shown in a card filled with a large blazing fire and women dancing and leaping.
+In my last card reading, my work with yoga was shown in a card filled with a large blazing fire and women dancing and leaping.
 This card I was told, was one of culmination, of joy and celebration.
 Then the reader drew another card showing a dark cave in a forest grove surrounded by wild animals.
 A large “shining skull” illuminated the scene.
 But she said, your true soul work lies somewhere deep in the mysteries of nature.
-And she told me to get back to the woods and continue doing whatever I was doing there – and I’m listening.
+And this time I’m listening.